harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * Try a week or so going up to 5mg/day.
 Again pay close attention to any mental or physical changes.
 How are sleep, mood, appetite affected?
 Many users experience heretofore unheard-of physique and strength gains, and record-shattering PR (1RM) lifts, even at this low dose regime.

 * If you're interested in taking it higher, work your way to 10mg.
-Closely keep track of any changes along the way.
-Keep in mind clinical studies haven't been conducted above ~2mg per day.
+Closely keep track of any changes along the way. **Keep in mind clinical studies haven't been conducted above ~2mg per day.**

-* If well-tolerated, the daily dose is oft-taken to 25mg, splitting into multiple injections to reduce the potential of side effects.
+* If well-tolerated, the daily dose is oft-taken to 25mg.

-* Many bodybuilders have taken MENT to 50, 75—even 100mg. *Less conservative* coaches recommend starting MENT at 30mg/day and quickly moving on up to 50mg/day+.

 * *Safety studies haven't yet been conducted anywhere near this high*, so you're in uncharted terrain.
 This is the principle reason for titrating from ~1mg.
+Remember clinical studies were 700mcg to 2mg at max.

-* When the cycle is complete, choose between termination of the cycle or dropping back down to a cruise (400–700 micrograms per day) or “enhanced cruise” (2–5mg).
-MENT is intended to serve as a prostate-safe, healthy replacement for TRT—so it's not unheard of to blast and cruise with it as oft-practiced with Testosterone.
+* When the cycle is complete, choose between termination of the cycle or dropping back down to a cruise (400–700 micrograms per day).

 Yet again: there's no need to rush into higher doses just because they're the prevailing paradigm. *Harm reduction would dictate administering the minimum required and titrating dose upwards*.
 In sensitive individuals, side effects such as high blood pressure, gynecomastia, or night sweats may manifest at the higher end of the dosage range, making it imperative to *titrate up* from cruise.

-Many users experience massive improvement in physique and *lifetime PRs* on as little as 5 mg per day.
-Why not keep the doses low, keep your wallet intact, and save the megadoses for later?
+Many users experience massive improvement in physique on as little as 5 mg per day.
 There's *no need to rush* into anything higher.
-In taking it slowly the first time, you'll find your sweet spot, save your wallet, and simultaneously *guarantee* the absence of adverse side effects.
+In taking it slowly the first time, you'll find your sweet spot, save your wallet, and simultaneously help to minimize adverse side effects.

-**Veteran input**

 ### c.
 Estrogen Management

 MENT doesn’t directly impact estradiol (E2).
 As 7α-Methylestradiol (7α-Me-E2), its estrogen is similar to the 17α-Methylestradiol (17α-Me-E2) produced by Dianabol, and it doesn't show on bloodwork.

-When adding MENT to an existing stack, the Equipoise or Primobolan ratio doesn't matter so much as the dose of Testosterone you're taking unless you're going solo.

 If you start MENT and begin to experience sides, take a normal dose of AI and/or simply lower the dose.
 MENT is metabolized quickly, so more frequent dosing will cut down on spikes.

 As some users report trouble managing aromatization with MENT, *have Aromasin, Nolvadex or Raloxifine at the ready*.
-Fortunately, the majority of users present with no sides.
-If you follow the Wiki guidelines and titrate up from a cruise, this should never become an issue.

 ### d.
 Solo?
 Or no?